yairchu/yairchu.github.io/site/posts/codecs-as-prisms.md

 In this simple declaration we created a parser, builder, and the data type for IPv4 packets!

 Also, I'd like to highlight the richness of the format.
 It isn't a simple "struct" with fields of known types, but rather a "dependently-typed" one, where the size of the `options` field depends on the value of `header.length`!
-Haskell parser combinators libraries which support such dependencies that do tend to identify as ["monadic parser combinators" libraries](http://hackage.haskell.org/package/parsec), in constrast to ["applicative parser combinators"](http://hackage.haskell.org/package/regex-applicative) which don't support them.
+Haskell parser combinators libraries which support such dependencies tend to identify as ["monadic parser combinators" libraries](http://hackage.haskell.org/package/parsec), in constrast to ["applicative parser combinators"](http://hackage.haskell.org/package/regex-applicative) which don't support them.

 ## Parsers and builders as prisms